aerospike/cloud-qualification/README.md

 ## Files

 * aerospike.conf - The default Aerospike configuration
+* azure-resource-manager - ARM templates for starting an Aerospike Cluster
 * cft - Directory of EC2 **C**loud**F**ormation **T**emplates.
 Used in spinning up an EC2 stack
+* CloudInitScript.txt - The [CloudInit](https://cloudinit.readthedocs.io/en/latest/) script used to initialize Azure client instance.
+* create\_azure\_stack - script to create an Azure stack
 * create\_ec2\_stack - script to create an EC2 stack
-* params.yaml.template - Template for main config file for this project
+* tests.yaml - Template for tests to run with this project
 * README.md - This README file
-* requirements.txt - Python requirements file
+* requirements.txt - Python PIP requirements file
 * run\_bench.py - The main script that runs the YCSB tests
 * scripts - Directory of scripts that may be used on the Aerospike Servers themselves for additional configurations
 * workload-aerospike - The YCSB workload file that's run by YCSB for benchmarking.
+AWS/GCP only.
+For Azure, see CloudInitScript.txt
+* \*.template - The configuration file templates for the respective platforms.
+Filled in config files are referenced as .param files throughout this document.

 ```
 ├── aerospike.conf
+├── azure.template
+├── azure-resource-manager
 ├── cft
 │   ├── aerospike.json
 │   └── clients.json
+├── CloudInitScript.txt
+├── create_azure_stack
 ├── create_ec2_stack
 ├── data
+├── ec2.template
-├── params.yaml.template
+├── tests.yaml
 ├── README.md
 ├── requirements.txt
 ├── run_bench.py